Wirth Center for the Performing Arts - Salon se Lève

 Hear the world's greatest music played by some of Minnesota's finest young artists in a setting as it was first meant to be heard ... the "salon!" ….
 The Hennepin Avenue United Methodist Church, in partnership with the Wirth Center for the Performing Arts and the Salon se Lève Contributing Members are proud to present six recitals, featuring our amazing young regional artists in an intimate venue – reminiscent of old world salons.
 Offered in the Art Gallery at HAUMC, this "up-close-and-personal" setting brings the music and performers directly to the

-Presenting our “Larson Memorial Award” winner Sedra Bistodeau, violinist.
-Chosen as our “most outstanding performer” last season, this sensational violinist is the impressive first prize winner of both the Junior High and Senior High Schubert Club Scholarship Competitions, the Thursday Musical, AND the coveted 2012 YPSCA Minnesota Orchestra Competition!
-She will perform an awe-inspiring program of virtuosic pieces which will move all in attendance - You won’t want to miss our opening concert featuring this fabulous young artist!
+Presenting our “Larson Memorial Award” winner, pianist Evren Ozel.
+Chosen as our “most outstanding performer” last season, this celebrated young artist is the impressive first prize winner of both the Junior High Thursday Musical, and Schubert Club Competitions, as well as the 5th prize winner AND “Audience Favorite” of the Cooper International Piano Competition, 2014.
+Evren has a big following here in Minnesota, so come early for a good seat, as he performs an unforgettably beautiful program of Chopin, Schumann, and Ravel.
+You won’t want to miss our opening concert featuring this fabulous young artist!

 VIEW OUR SALON SLIDE SHOW Photos By: Andrew Gess Photography

 A Little History: